In a consensus protocol, parties have an input (at least two possible values, say 0 or 1) and may output a decision value such that:

 Lemma 1: Any consensus protocol that is resilient to at least 1 mobile delay failure has a $p$-pivot initial configuration.

 Note that the only difference between $C_{i-1}$ and $C_i$ is the initial value of party $i$.
-Let $C’$ be the execution where party $i$ crashes (is delayed forever) at the beginning of the execution.
-Critically, $C’$ could be reached from either $C_{i-1}$ or $C_i$ and all parties’ views would be indistinguishable.
-So we have
+Consider executions where party $i$ crashes (is delayed forever) at the beginning of the execution.
+Since there is no way to know the state of party $i$ we have

-We now show can can always extend a $p$-pivot configuration by one round to a $p’$-pivot configuration, thus creating an infinite execution.
+We now show that we can always extend a $p$-pivot configuration $C$ by one round to a $p’$-pivot configuration $C’$, thus creating an infinite execution.
+In each such round all parties progress in lockstep except for at most one party which we may delay its outgoing messages.

 Lemma 2: If $C$ is a $p$-pivot configuration at the beginning of round $k$, then there is an extension of $C$ to $C’$ by one round in the mobile delay model where $C’$ is a $p’$-pivot configuration at the beginning of round $k+1$.

-Note that in the failure free extension of $D$ these messages will be delivered in round $k+$.
+Note that we delay also outgoing messages by $p$ that have not been delivered in $C$ and that in the failure-free extension of $D$ all delayed messages will be delivered in round $k+1$.

-Observe that the only difference between $C$ and $D$ is that in $D$ we delay $p$’s messages in round $k$ for one round.
+Observe that the only difference between $C$ and $D$ is that in $D$ we delay all of $p$’s outgoing messages in round $k$ for one more round.

-Consider the $n+1$ configurations $D=C_0,C_1,\dots,C_n=C$ where $C_j$ is the configuration in which the adversary delays party $p$ after it sends its messages to $j$ parties.
+Consider the $n+1$ configurations $D=C_0,C_1,\dots,C_n$ where $C_j$ is the configuration in which the adversary delays party $p$’s outgoing messages after it sends its messages to $j$ parties.

 Extending the proof to non-uniform agreement

-Consider the execution which proceeds through an infinite series of $p$-pivot configurations (with different $p$’s).
-Assume by way of contradiction that some round $k$ in this execution, is the first round in which at least two different parties decide on a value before the beginning of round $k$.
+Consider the execution which proceeds through an infinite series of pivot configurations.
+Assume by way of contradiction that some round $k$ in this execution is the first round in which at least two different parties decide on a value before the beginning of round $k$.

 Let $C$ be the $p$-pivot configuration in the beginning of round $k$.
 At least one of the two deciding parties is not the pivot $p$ of the round $k$.
 If party $q\neq p$ decided $val(C)$ before the beginning of round $k$, crash $p$ in round $k$ to reach a contradiction.
 Otherwise, party $q$ decides $val(C-p)$, in which case we continue the execution without faults to reach the contradiction.